nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 possible.
 And it has an audit: whoever holds any part of what is left can be called to account for it, and no office is exempt.
 In plainer words it is receipt accounting, applied to everything that asks to be believed.
-If that still sounds abstract, picture one thing built on it: a social platform whose ranking rewards what holds up over what spreads, where a claim rises as it gathers evidence anyone can rerun and sinks when it is refuted, and every vouch has a name on it.
-That is an engineering project, and the theorem is the part that was missing.
+For something concrete, picture a social platform whose ranking rewards what holds up over what spreads, where a claim rises as it gathers evidence anyone can rerun and sinks when it is refuted, and every vouch has a name on it.
+Building that is an engineering project.
+The theorem was the part missing until now.

 I should say where I stand in this, since the record shows it anyway.
-I have no credentials.
-I got here from outside the academy, working for years beside people who had them, disagreeing with them often, and applying something like this method before I could have named it.
-In hindsight that was no accident.
-Readers of this blog know I have argued for a grounded politics before, and nothing here depends on whether you agreed with any of it;[^priors] the claims in this post stand or fall on their own evidence.
-Much of the pressure that holds the status quo in place is ordinary and forgivable: deadlines, payroll, engineers trying to ship and eat.
+I came to this through industry.
+I have worked professionally in this field for years, most of them on a single hard problem, and that problem led here.
+I did it outside the academy, alongside people of that caliber, disagreeing with them often and applying something like this method before it had a name.
+Readers of this blog know I have argued for a grounded politics before;[^priors] nothing here depends on any of that, and the claims in this post stand on their own evidence.
+Much of the pressure that holds the status quo in place is ordinary and
+forgivable: deadlines, payroll, engineers trying to ship and eat.
 Some of it is not.
-I was pushed out of professional spaces, NixOS among them, for challenging people whose standing depended on things staying unclear, and there are now whole profit centers built on a murky foundation for what counts as known.
-The largest are the AI firms, which as I read this month's news are selling fear to buy regulation that would lock in their lead.
-Those are more powerful adversaries than I ever expected to have, and I am not equipped the way they are.
-So this position is a defense of myself as much as of the work.
-Staying quiet would not have spared me it.
-Once you have seen that what is left to trust has a shape, you cannot work honestly while pretending it does not, and I would rather state it plainly and be argued with.
+I was pushed out of professional spaces, NixOS among them, for challenging people whose standing depended on things staying unclear.
+Submitting this very post to lobste.rs got me banned there.
+There are now whole profit centers built on a murky foundation for what counts as known, and the largest are the AI firms, which are selling fear to buy regulation that would secure their lead.
+Those adversaries are better equipped than I am by any ordinary measure.
+Resources decide an argument conducted in confusion, and they decide much less once there is a count anyone can check.
+This position is therefore a defense of myself as much as of the work, and silence would not have spared me the need for it.
+Once you have seen that what is left to trust has a shape, you cannot work honestly while pretending it does not.

-That is the whole of my politics here, and it is a politics against confusion, the kind that is eating our institutions from the inside: keep the record honest, and keep the commons whole, which is the argument I made about open source in [Anamnesis](./anamnesis) and now think holds for every institution that keeps a record and asks to be believed.
-It belongs to no party.
-It cuts at anyone, on any side, who asks for trust where an account could be given, and I have just named the places it has cut against me.
-On the question of how we know what we know, we are leaving the realm of opinion, and anyone who prefers it murky is going to have to say so out loud.
-For the few willing to accept what it asks, it is a fixed point to steer by, and this decade has not offered many.
+That is the whole of my politics here.
+It is a politics against confusion, the kind that is eating our institutions from the inside: keep the record honest, and keep the commons whole, which is the argument I made about open source in [Anamnesis](./anamnesis) and now hold for every institution that keeps a record and asks to be believed.
+It belongs to no party, and it applies to anyone on any side who asks for trust where an account could be given.
+On the question of how we know what we know, we are leaving the realm of opinion, and anyone who prefers it murky will have to say so out loud.
+For those willing to accept what it asks, it is a fixed point to steer by.

 ## What We Claim, What We Do Not, and What Comes Next